anir-tubi/tubi-roku/README.md

 * `$ gulp stage` - bumps the revision number, build a zip using the "staging" config and upload starter components, and remote components to the staging CDN.
 * `$ gulp addMissingImages` - updates new_images_since file with images that need to be included in the remote component library.
 * `$ gulp bumpQA` - bumps the revision number.
 This is used during the QA process.
 As changes are made and new QA builds are created, the revision number is used to distinguish between builds.
 * `$ gulp release` - bump the build number, build starter and remote components .pkgs using the "production" config.
-This command will also make PRs to the CDN repo and this project-total-recall repo on Github.
+This command will also make PRs to the CDN repo and this tubi-roku repo on Github.
 * `$ gulp buildQaChanges` - Generates the output for the ticket that we give to QA of the changes between the current branch and the current production branch.
 Will automatically copy to the clipboard.
-* `$ gulp buildReleaseNotes` -Generates the output for the release notes to be pasted on the release: https://github.com/adRise/project-total-recall/tags
+* `$ gulp buildReleaseNotes` -Generates the output for the release notes to be pasted on the release: https://github.com/adRise/tubi-roku/tags

 __Gulp options__